smeetvikani/Used-Car-Price-Predictor-Model/README.md

 ### <a name="section-e"></a> Use Case:
 The model would help estimate following Cars Price before posting to Classifieds or buying from Classifieds.

-In a business scenario, the buyer can use this info to haggle a better price point.
+In a business scenario, the buyer can use this info to bargain a better price point.

 ![Map](images/img10_use_case.png)